Court hearing: Did Biden legally suspend oil lease sales? – KION546

 Associated Press

-However, the administration scaled back the amount of land originally on offer and raised royalty rates 50 percent from 12.5% to 18.75%.
-That’s the amount charged for desirable deep water offshore leases, while those in less than 656 feet (200 meters) of water are charged the 12.5% minimum.
+However, the administration scaled back the amount of land originally on offer and raised royalty rates 50% from 12.5% to 18.75%.
+That’s the amount usually charged for desirable deep water offshore leases, while those in less than 656 feet (200 meters) of water are charged the 12.5% minimum.

 Oil companies have been reluctant to ramp up, saying there are not enough workers, scant money for new drilling investments and wariness that today’s high prices won’t last.